 Amici have a particular interest in the outcome of this litigation because they know that no-cost coverage of safe and reliable contraception is critical for women's educational and professional success, as well as for women's health and well-being.
-Amici include higher education associations for women that have an interest in this litigation because no-cost contraceptive coverage helps women reach their aspirations in higher education.4 Amici also include labor and professional organizations representing well over a million members in hundreds of occupations-from health workers to teachers to lawyers-in nearly every state.
-These organizations have an interest in this litigation because no-cost coverage
+Amici include higher education associations for women that have an interest in this litigation because no-cost contraceptive coverage helps women reach their aspirations in higher education.
+Amici also include labor and professional organizations representing well over a million members in hundreds of occupations-from health workers to teachers to lawyers-in nearly every state.
+These organizations have an interest in this litigation because no-cost contraceptive coverage increases women's ability to participate and succeed in the workplace.

 1 No party's counsel authored this brief in whole or in part.
-No party, counsel, or other person contributed any money to fund the preparation or submission of this brief other than Amici and its counsel.
-All parties have consented to the filing of this brief.
+No party, party's counsel, or other person contributed any money to fund the preparation or submission of this brief other than Amici and its counsel.